jpegleg/openbsd-workstation/README.md

 vim-9.1.1265-no_x11-python3
 xv-5.2.0
 ```

+The `gmake` package has been added since the original build.
+This was done to support the latest `giant-spellbook` tool dependencies.

 I have the `elvish` shell being installed outside of the OpenBSD package directly from tarball to use a newer version.
 Currently the package is ~ 3 years old with 0.16.3.
 The user setup script downloads elvish and untars in in pwd as well as installs an rc file for elvish.
 To copy elvish binary to `/usr/local/bin/` there is another script to run as root `root_elvish.ksh` that copies `./elvish` to `/usr/local/bin/elvish`.